Frequently Asked Questions

 If you are a student in the Wisconsin Technical College System, contact the appropriate School Veterans Certifying Official.
 They are listed in the brochure described in the next question.

-A brochure which explains the benefits, lists School Veterans Certifying Officials at each institution, and includes the forms necessary to apply is available for downloading on line at http://dva.state.wi.us/webForms/WDVA_B0105_Wisconsin_Tuition_Programs_WI_GI_Bill_Color.pdf
+A brochure that explains the benefits and includes links necessary to apply is available for online at WIGI Bill Brochure.

 Yes.
 To be considered for the WI G.I.
 Bill benefits you must submit the form entitled “Request for Certification…” (#2030) to the Wisconsin Department of Veterans Affairs (WDVA) AND submit the form “Application for WI G.I.
 Bill Benefits…” (#2029) to the educational institution you plan to attend.
 When WDVA determines the eligibility of the veteran, they will notify the educational institution of their determination.
 To have the certification process proceed in a timely manner, you must submit your application to the educational institution at the same time you submit your certification request to the WDVA.
 Certification by WDVA is only the first part of a two part WI GI Bill eligibility process.
 WDVA certifies the veteran is eligible, and the post-secondary educational institution determines if a student (be it veteran, spouse, or child of a veteran) is eligible for tuition remission based upon state statute.